EPHESUS

 THE THEATRE

 The theatre, which can accommodate 24,000 people, is a remarkable landmark in Ephesus.
 After being restored, the ancient Hellenistic theatre was converted into a Roman theatre.
-Not only was it used for amusement, but St. Paul also used it as a site of preaching.
-When it comes to theatres, this one is certainly magnificent, but the best-preserved ancient theatre in the world is the one in Assenos.
+Not only was it used for amusement, but St. Paul also used it as a site for preaching.
+When it comes to theatres, this one is certainly magnificent, but the best-preserved ancient theatre in the world is the one in Aspendos.

 The Theatre At Sunset